BoCao2019/Nick-seq/README.md

 - input: fq.gz
 - output: .bam

-4.Fillter the pair-end reads based on R1 (selected for NT data) or R2 (selected for TdT data) using BamTools.
+4. Fillter the pair-end reads based on R1 (selected for NT data) or R2 (selected for TdT data) using BamTools.

 - input: .bam
 - output: .bam